 Federal Work Study provides part-time jobs for undergraduate students with financial need, allowing students to earn money to help pay education expenses.
 LAPC does not offer oncampus work study employment; however, your employer will usually be a private nonprofit organization or a public agency and work performed must be in the public interest.
-These jobs must be relevant to your course of study; there may be further restrictions on the types of jobs you can be assigned.
+These jobs

-4| Subsidized and Unsubsidized Loans
+41 Subsidized and Unsubsidized Loans